forreya/music-licensing-website/README.md

   <a href="#"><img alt="React Router" src="https://img.shields.io/badge/React_Router-CA4245?style=for-the-badge&logo=react-router&logoColor=white"></a>
 </p>

-<h4 align="center">BeatHive is a music licensing website built with the MERN stack.
-Users can register and log in to buy and sell beat licenses, upload and edit beats, add beats to their shopping cart, and complete the checkout process.
-The website also features authorization and authentication using JSON Web Tokens (JWT).</h4>
+<h4 align="center">BeatHive is a music licensing website where users can register and log in to buy and sell beat licenses, upload and edit beats, add beats to their shopping cart, and complete the checkout process.</h4>

 ---